 The graphic organizers help students order and prioritize information and explore relationships among ideas.
-Different webbing formats are used for different types of writing assignments, for example one type of web might be used for a narrative exercise, another for a research paper.
+Different webbing formats are used for different types of writing assignments.
 The ensuing traditional outline format is a valuable representation for students who have sequencing difficulties.

 Drafting, Revising and Editing.
 Students use their outlines to prepare a draft on Microsoft Word.
 Each child is given a checklist adjusted for the type of writing, grade level and individual student’s needs.
 The checklists cover style and format, the type and number of sentences and paragraphs to include, the number of predicate expanders and questions related to proofreading and editing.
 All students are given a color-coded graphic representation of the five-paragraph essay modeling the sequence of paragraphs and their supporting arguments.
 These tools foster independence as the children work through the checklists on their own.

 Students proof read their work by reading it out loud both to themselves and to an adult as well as listening to the text with the aid of text-to-speech software.
 Corrections are made on a paper copy prior to correcting the computer version.
 A customized checklist helps students to review their work for correct grammar, proper style and intelligibility.
 The checklist is specific to each piece of writing and is expanded as the student acquires more “tools” such as new software programs to assist with the writing process.
 These checklists, which are developed across all subject areas and for all learning tasks, promote independence and accountability as students monitor their own work.
 The checklists are also used as rubrics when conferencing with the teacher to determine a grade.

 Publishing.
 The final version is completed and printed using Google Docs.
 Students hand in all the components of an essay, e.g., the outline, the graphic organizer, various drafts and other materials along with their “published” report.
 In this way both the teacher and the student have a record of the entire writing process for future reference.